Lnk2past/copperhead/README.md

   - std::queue
   - std::stack

 You can pass and return these structues, as well as nest them.
+Much more is planned, namely associative containers (and their unordered counterparts!).

 ### Mandelbrot: A Practical Example